Onna raises $27 million to integrate knowledge across workplace apps

 Backers

-In addition to its high-profile customers, Onna has enlisted a host of notable backers, including Dropbox and Slack (via Slack Fund), which joined the company’s $11 million series A round last June.
+In addition to its high-profile customers, Onna has enlisted a host of notable backers over the years, including Dropbox and Slack (via Slack Fund), which joined the company’s $11 million series A last June.
 For its series B, in addition to nabbing Atomico as its lead investor, Onna has again secured Slack, alongside Dawn Capital, Nauta Capital, and Glynn Capital.
 Atomico principal Ben Blume will also now join Onna’s board.

 Blume told VentureBeat that although Atomico had spoken with Onna in the past, discussions around the series B began as the U.K. went into full lockdown in March — making this its first investment carried out remotely over Zoom.